cap-js/data-privacy/README.md

 ### Configuration
 - Currently you cannot disable the automatic addition of the services to your mta.yaml file.
-- If you'd like to override the default implementation, you can just define your own `PDMService` or `DRMService` and the plugin will only add the features, which you did not implement.
+- If you'd like to override the default implementation, you can just define your own `DPIInformationService` or `DPIRetentionService` and the plugin will only add the features, which you did not implement.
 - Views / Projections / Selections are currently not considered when generating DRM and PDM services.
 Only "table" entities, which are annotated, are considered.
 If you have a use case, where this is not suitable, please reach out with an example!
 Thanks 😊

 ### Convenience feature for semantically same annotations